Home > How to Tips

 5. It will boot your Mac from the disk selected.

-The next time you restart the Mac, it will automatically load the startup disk you chosen in System Preference, if you want to use another macOS more often, you can change the startup disk with a few steps:
+The next time you restart the Mac, it will automatically load the startup disk you chose in System Preference, if you want to use another macOS more often, you can change the startup disk with a few steps:

 2. Click the lock at the bottom left to unlock the preference pane.